 When the first pomegranate sighting happens each year, you’d think I’d have spotted Santa I get so giddy!
 I love a fresh pomegranate- they are like a present with little jewels of goodness wrapped inside!

 As you may know, I recently collaborated with Williams Sonoma (dream come true I tell you!)
 One of the cocktails I created for our Cocktail + Crostini party, the Pomegranate In A Pear Tree, features fresh pomegranate combined with other delicious, seasonal ingredients like spiced pear liquor, rosemary, and oranges for the perfect winter sipper!
 I think this one was my favorite (can I actually say that?
 It’s basically like choosing my own kid!)

 Despite advocating to always use fresh juice, BUT suggesting to use store bought when that’s your only option, just don’t substitute here folks!
 Store bought pales in comparison to fresh pomegranate juice.
 The store bought stuff is oxidized which compromises not only the flavor, but the color.
-For the Pomegranate in Pear Tree here, I muddled fresh pomegranate seeds in the shaker to give the drink the bright flavors and color a holiday drink deserves.
-I mean, doesn’t this drink just scream Christmas or what?!
+For the Pomegranate in Pear Tree here, I muddled fresh pomegranate seeds in the shaker to give the drink the bright flavors and color a holiday drinks deserves. *In Elf voice* I mean, doesn’t this drink just scream Christmas?

 Get the recipe here for the Pomegranate In A Pear Tree!

 For more recipes for the holidays check out my Cocktails + Crostini party with Williams Sonoma.